lagrakamal/capnproto/README.md

 # Tutorial: Creating Graphene manifests to run capnproto Examples:

-I'm trying in this tutorial to explain how to install prerequirements and to create manifests to be able to run your application Examples in Graphene.
+We are going in this tutorial to explain how to install all required materials and how to create manifests to be able to run our capnproto Examples in Graphene.

 ## installing Intel-SGX

-To install intel-SGX just follow the instructions here.
+To install intel-SGX just follow the instructions [https://github.com/intel/linux-sgx](here).
 If you are going to run Graphene with SGX make sure you installed Intel SGX driver

 ## Installing Graphene-oscarlab

-To install Graphene from git just follow the instructions here.
+To install Graphene just follow the instructions [https://graphene.readthedocs.io/en/latest/quickstart.html](here).
 Be sure your Ubuntu kernel is not lower than 5.9 and also you installed all "Common dependencies" before running graphene application without SGX, and "Dependencies for SGX" if you are going to run Graphene with SGX.

 I worked on Ubuntu with kernel version 5.11.

 ### Create a simple manifest for capnproto and run the adressbook test in Graphene.

-After installing all required stuff!!!!.
+After installing all required stuff.
 We are going to build capnproto simple Adressbook Example provided from Graphene.
 Move to /path/to/graphene directory, then to the Examples directory and then capnproto directory.

 The Path